 Elevation: 7,826 ft

-The mountain is not only the highest in the area, but by far the most massive.
-The summit area maintains substantial bulk into the highest elevations and the north and south ridges extend over a three mile long area with substantial high points.
+Elk Mountain is not only the highest peak in the area but is by far the most massive.
+The summit area maintains substantial bulk into the highest elevations.
+The north and south ridges extend over a 3-mile long area with substantial high points.
 A spur ridge south of Running Lake is capped by spectacular rocks and spires.
 Running Lake occupies a huge glacial cirque on the east side of the mountain that is the source of Running Creek, which flows into the Selway River after dropping 5,000 feet in a few miles.
-To the west the summit drops over 4,000 feet into Meadow Creek via the slopes of the Schwar and Spook Creek drainages.
+To the west, the summit drops over 4,000 feet into Meadow Creek via the slopes of the Schwar and Spook Creek drainages.

 Running Lake is the largest mountain lake in the area and sits 1,500 feet below the summit in a huge cirque.
 The ridges enclosing this lake are steep and cliffy with some high granite spires.
 The lake is heavily used despite the difficult hike to reach it.
 There are at least three other small lakes or ponds on the flanks of the mountain.
 The western slopes have also been influenced by alpine glaciation, but to a lesser extent.
-The cirques are less defined and the often forested slopes are more gentle, but still steep in many areas.
+The cirques are less defined and the often-forested slopes are more gentle, but still steep in many areas.

 Some would like to see it managed for timber and other resources as intended when it was excluded from designation.
-Despite its planning history, it is doubtful the Forest Service would enter the basin for timber purposes, but it will likely never be managed fully as wilderness.
-In the fall, hunters are common in the area with many four-wheelers on the road and stockmen on the trails.
+It is doubtful that the Forest Service would enter the basin for timber purposes, but it will likely never be managed as wilderness.
+In the Fall, hunters are common in the area with many four-wheelers on the road and stock men on the trails.
 Use caution during this time and wear orange.
-There are a lot of wolves in the area so seriously consider leaving the dogs home if you don’t want to lose them.
+A lot of wolves live in the area, so seriously consider leaving the dogs at home.